Super-Guesser/ctf/2021/google-ctf/pwn/tridroid/README.md

 write(heap_n+0x2120n, payload) // modify_element bof
 ```

+Send the final payload and wait for the encrypted flag appears on the log.
+Write a decryptor for it.
+I used online compiler for this one, https://ideone.com/OBul4E.

+### Notes
 Final payloads are in solve.html, solve.js, and solve.py (to easily interact with challenge remotely and locally). hook.js are used to for frida hook.